L'Homme truqué (The Doctored Man): Narrative procedures

 In his works in general, Maurice Renard combines the marvelous, the supernatural, the anticipation and the police mystery.
 This short novel also testifies to this hybridization of genres, insofar as it closely associates the narrative dynamics of the police investigation with the principle of the marvelous-scientific genre, which is the exploration of the consequences that flow from scientific innovations.

 L'Homme truqué uses a narrative structure close to that of popular novels.
-Indeed, it is built around a setting identical to that of detective novels: the prologue narrates the discovery by gendarmes of a murder and of a letter written by the victim, which constitutes the body of the novel.
-This manuscript, left to the discretion of the readers, was supposed to accompany a scientific document taken by the murderers, which is, in all likelihood, the motive for the murder.
+Indeed, it is built around a setting identical to that of detective novels: the prologue narrates the discovery by constables of a murder and of a letter written by the victim, which constitutes the body of the novel.
+This letter, left to the discretion of the readers, was supposed to accompany a scientific document taken by the murderers, which is, in all likelihood, the motive for the murder.
 Maurice Renard uses this process of embedded and retrospective narrative to announce the fate of the characters from the beginning of the novel.
 Thus, after the prologue, the novel takes the form of a narrative narrated in the first person by the main character's doctor.
 Maurice Renard plays with irony here by contrasting the prologue, which establishes the narrator's death, with the excipit of the narrative, in which the latter congratulates himself on still being alive, spared by the spy with whom he had fallen in love.

 Although the story is related to the scientific-marvel genre, through the scientific explanation of a mystery of supernatural appearance, it is above all presented as a detective story, whose stake is not so much its resolution as its unveiling.
-It is constructed as an investigation on two levels: on the one hand, the story must shed light on the reasons for the narrator's murder, and on the other hand, it is constructed through the investigation of the doctor who seeks to pierce the secrets of his friend Jean Lebris and his extraordinary faculties.
-Maurice Renard uses the principle of cascading revelations in order to give consistency to the marvelous and to incite, by training, the reader to adhere to its purpose.
+It is constructed as an investigation on two levels: on one hand, the story must shed light on the reasons for the narrator's murder, and on the other hand, it is constructed through the investigation of the doctor who seeks to pierce the secrets of his friend Jean Lebris and his extraordinary faculties.
+Maurice Renard uses the principle of cascading revelations in order to give consistency to the marvelous and to incite, by training the reader to adhere to its purpose.
 This narrative strategy, which consists in bringing the reader to wonder about the consequences of the scientific progress through what he calls "the imminent threat of the possible", corresponds moreover completely to his literary project that he announces in his manifesto of 1909 "Of the marvelous-scientific novel and its action on the intelligence of progress".
 This balance between the comic, fantastic, detective and marvelous-scientific aspects that the author seeks to establish, aims to make the speculative assumptions of the story acceptable to the reader.